EpsilonSolutions/netscaler-command-reference/docs/cluster/cluster-instance/cluster-instance.md

 <b>processLocal</b>
 By turning on this option packets destined to a service in a cluster will not under go any steering.

+<b>validMtu</b>
+Correct MTU value that has to be set on backplane.

+<b>retainConnectionsOnCluster</b>
+This option enables you to retain existing connections on a node joining a Cluster system or when a node is being configured for passive timeout.
+By default, this option is disabled.

 <b>nodeId</b>
 The unique number that identiies a cluster.